diegore13/Coursera_Data_Science/README.md

 ### <h1> Introduction
-This is a resume with results and notes about the Coursera Data Science Specialization
+This is a repo with results, notes and data used along the Coursera Data Science Specialization

 ### <h1> Courses
 1. The Data Scientist's Toolbox